pylatex/im880b/README.md

    *size* are the quantity of octets in the payload.
    Internally the function calculates the CRC, adds it at the end of the HCI message and then encodes in SLIP format and send through the UART.
  - `signed char ProcessHCI (unsigned char *HCImsg, unsigned char valor)` This function will use the `HCImsg` as the reception buffer for an incoming HCI message from the iM880B module, and should be called every time a `valor` byte arrives to the Rx port of the UART.
-If there is successful HCI message (SLIP decoded + valid CRC16) ready to be readed from `HCImsg`, returns the size of the payload, else returns -1.
+If there is successful HCI message (SLIP decoded + valid CRC16) ready to be readed from `HCImsg`, returns the size of the payload (a number >= 0), else returns -1.
 This returned value can be used in interruption time to write a flag or something that starts the decoding of the HCI received message, out of the interrupt.